fpound/fpound/README.md

 Current work lives in private client repos.

 ### Featured Work
-- **Resonance** — Human mobility analytics platform I lead at Motivf, transforming hundreds of billions of raw GPS trajectory points into interactive map-based exploration tools.
+- **Resonance** — Human mobility analytics platform I built and lead at Motivf, transforming hundreds of billions of raw GPS trajectory points into interactive map-based exploration tools.
 [SPOT-AIS](https://spot-ais.org) is built to study the spread of aquatic invasive species for the U.S. Army Corps of Engineers; there are others for federal and commercial clients.

 - **Wildfire structural vulnerability research** — Neighborhood-scale survivability modeling at WUUII.
 Combined NDVI-derived vegetation features with random forest classification to predict which structures and neighborhood configurations survive fires.